charliewei0716/on-your-data-with-streamlit/README.md

    ![Deploy](assets/deploy.png)

-5. Setting Up a Python development environment and running web application:
+4. Setting Up a Python development environment and running web application:
     ```
     cd app
     . start.sh
     ```
     If you are in GitHub codespaces, you will see the automatically opened preview browser on the right-hand side.
-6. Redeploy the updated program:
+5. Redeploy the updated program:
    ```
    azd deploy
    ```
-   Repeat steps 5 and 6 and enjoy your development process!
+   Repeat steps 4 and 5 and enjoy your development process!

 ## Resources